 On February 24, 2016, KFS has signed an agreement to sell its 100% holding in TBIF to a third party (4finance Holding S.A. ('the Buyer')).
 On August 11, 2016, the transaction was completed.

-The total consideration for the transaction was comprised of two parts ('the Consideration'): on the completion date ('the Completion Date') the Buyer paid KFS an amount of approximately ≤ 69 million and in October 2016 the Consideration was adjusted to take into account the reviewed result of the sold asset in the period January 1, 2016 until the Completion Date ('the Adjustment'), and the Company received in October 2016 the Adjustment amount which totaled to ≤ 13 million.
+The total consideration for the transaction was comprised of two parts ('the Consideration'): on the completion date ('the Completion Date') the Buyer paid KFS an amount of approximately \in 69 million and in October 2016 the Consideration was adjusted to take into account the reviewed result of the sold asset in the period January 1, 2016 until the Completion Date ('the Adjustment'), and the Company received in October 2016 the Adjustment amount which totaled to \in 13 million.

-According to the agreement, TBIF transferred certain non-lending assets including the investment in Avis Ukraine, with a net value of approximately ≤ 32 million to KFS prior to the Completion Date.
+According to the agreement, TBIF transferred certain non-lending assets including the investment in Avis Ukraine, with a net value of approximately €32 million to KFS prior to the Completion Date.

 KFS undertook to indemnify the Buyer for costs and damages which might occur under circumstances which have been specifically detailed in the agreement, including a breach of the customary representations and warranties given by KFS.
 Accordingly, on the Completion Date KFS deposited an amount of $\in 6$ million for a period of two years and pledge this in favor of the Buyer as collateral for the indemnification, which amount was reduced to $\in 5$ million after one year.
-According to an agreement between the parties, in August 2018 additional ≤ 1 million was released from pledge, and the pledge on the remaining ≤ 4 million was extended till March 2019.
-Subsequent to the balance sheet date on March 2019 the pledge was removed.
+According to an agreement between the parties, in August 2018 additional $\in 1$ million was released from pledge, and the pledge on the remaining $\notin 4$ million was removed.

-As a result of the transaction, the Company recorded in 2016 a profit of approximately €15 million
+As a result of the transaction, the Company recorded in 2016 a profit of approximately $\in 15$ million.